-In my book Water Monsters South of the Border I wrote at length of the possibility that a remnant population of dinosaurs may be alive today in South America and Africa.
+In my book Water Monsters South of the Border I wrote at length of the possibility that a remnant population of dinosaurs are alive today in South America and Africa.
 On its face, this sounds ridiculous—I am well aware of that.
 But, is it possible?

 In my book, I brought up a lot of anecdotal evidence for the existence of dinosaur-like creatures.
 Natives deep in the Congo have legends of Mokele-mbembe, a creature whose descriptions closely match the diplodocus.
 There are tales of similar creatures in the remote reaches of the Amazon.
 If local legends are true, there certainly seems to be something strange hiding in the remote corners of our planet.
 Additionally, it could be argued that dragons found in myths and legends all over the globe could be interpreted as dinosaurs.

 Unfortunately, stories are not enough.
 Is there any physical evidence that could be used to corroborate the legends?

 The limestone beds along the Paluxy River near Glen Rose, Texas is home to fossilized tracks that are very controversial.
 Preserved in stone are tracks that appear to show dinosaur and human tracks—together.

 The area around Glen Rose is a hotbed for dinosaur tracks.
 In the early part of the 20th century, many tracks were discovered including fossilized “giant man” prints.

 Take a look at a couple of pictures of the tracks: